sailvpn/client/README.md

 ---

-## ⚙️ External Configuration (Spring Properties)
+## ⚙️ Configure Application Properties
+The application requires a configuration file named `application.properties` to operate correctly.
+This file should be located in the same directory as `app.jar`.

-The application automatically reads configuration parameters from an external file.
-To configure your settings without modifying or rebuilding the compiled JAR, duplicate or rename `application.properties.txt` to exactly `application.properties` in the same directory as `app.jar`.
+Duplicate or rename `application.properties.txt` to exactly `application.properties` in the same directory as `app.jar`.

 ### Configuration Template (`application.properties`)
 ```properties